Dn42: Address space

 For IPv6, Unique Local Address (ULA, the IPv6 equivalent of private address range) (fd00::/8) are used.
-Please note that other network use IPv6 addresses in this range as well, including NeoNetwork's use of fd10:127::/32.
+Please note that IPv6 addresses within this range are also utilized by other networks, such as NeoNetwork employing fd10:127::/32 and CRXN utilizing segments of fd00::/8.

 AS numbers

-In order to use BGP, even in a private environment, Autonomous System Numbers are needed. dn42 uses several private or reserved AS numbers ranges, including 64512 to 64855 and 76100 to 76199.
+In order to use BGP, even in a private environment, autonomous system numbers are needed. dn42 uses several private or reserved AS number ranges, including 64512 to 64855 and 76100 to 76199.
 Since June 2014, dn42 is now using a new private range, 4242420000 to 4242429999, part of larger private range defined by RFC 6996.

 BGP routers

 While some participants use hardware routers, most participants use general purpose servers or virtual machines to lower their cost.
-The most commonly used BGP implementation used in dn42 are BIRD and FRR, but some participants use OpenBGPD, XORP, GoBGP or the implementation of JunOS or Cisco IOS.
+The most commonly used BGP implementations used in dn42 are BIRD and FRR, but some participants use OpenBGPD, XORP, GoBGP or the implementation of JunOS, Cisco IOS, MikroTik's RouterOS or VyOS (which uses FRR as a routing daemon in the background).

+Tunneling

+In dn42, various links are used between the participants - but mainly virtual links, also known as tunnels.
+WireGuard is most commonly used for this, as it is easy to configure and is considered secure (with Perfect Forward Secrecy).
+Furthermore, many automatic peering systems offer WireGuard as the only option. fastd is used for peering with the IC-VPN.
+In rare cases, OpenVPN or IPsec are also used.

 DN42 TLD

-Websites and services hosted on the Dn42 network often use the dn42 top-level domain.
-The dn42 tld is not an official IANA top-level domain, but it is handled through the dn42 registry.
-Internal anycast servers for dn42 are found at 172.20.0.53, 172.23.0.53, and fd42:d42:d42:54::1, fd42:d42:d42:53::1.
+Websites and services hosted on the Dn42 network often use the top-level domain dn42.
+This is not an official IANA top-level domain, and it is handled through the dn42 registry.

+Registry

+To ensure uniform administration of IP addresses and domains, there is also a registry in dn42, as in Clearnet.
+This is based on Git in dn42 and therefore also offers the option of storing these in a decentralized manner.
+Furthermore, all changes can be clearly traced back to an author.
+To make a change in the dn42 (e.g. a registration), a pull request is created with the corresponding change.
+One of the registry maintainers then looks at this, validates it (including syntactically) and also verifies it (checking the authorization and signature).
+A participant must be authorized to make a change.
+This is verified by a signature using a GPG or SSH key.

+Interconnections

+The dn42 maintains a number of links to similar projects:

+Certificate Authority

+The dn42 has its own (unofficial) Certificate Authority (CA).
+This can be used to issue TLS certificates, for example for HTTPS.
+Ownership can be verified with ACME, as with Let's Encrypt.

+In addition, the NeoNetwork also operates its own CA for the .neo TLD and the associated network area.
+The ChaosVPN, IC-VPN and the CRXN do not have a CA. In order to prevent the CA from issuing certificates for Clearnet addresses, name constraints are used which limit the name validity range of the CA. This means that the CA cannot be used for Clearnet addresses.